We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 Check if your IP is available overseas

 If you want to operate your business overseas, you'll need to check for existing IP rights in the country you want to do business with.
-If there's already a trade mark of the same type, name and class in a country, then you may have problems entering that market.

 -